davidlacedonia/javascript/es6_and_beyond/meta_programming/README.md

 ### Symbol.toString and Symbol.hasInstance

-One of the most common meta programming tasks is to introspeect on a value to find out what _kind_ it is.
+One of the most common meta programming tasks is to introspect on a value to find out what _kind_ it is.

-The `@@toStringTag` symbol on the prototype specifies a string value to use in the `[object ___]` stringification.
+The `@@toStringTag` symbol on the prototype specifies a string value to use in the `[object _]` stringification.

 The `@@hasInstance` symbol is a method on the constructor function which receives the instance object value and lets you decide by returning `true` or `false` if the value should be considered an instance or not.